How are mattresses made; bed fillings & upholstery guide

-Like spring units, there are literally hundreds of combinations and types but all will be based on just a handful of components.
-Once you understand the basics of this, you will be able to identify at a glance everything you need to know.
+Like mattress spring units, there are literally hundreds of combinations and types of mattress upholstery but all will be based on just a handful of components.
+Once you understand the basics of mattress comfort and upholstery you will be able to identify at a glance everything you need to know.

-We think it is always best to give a real life example to put all of this into perspective.
+We think it is always best to give a real-life example to put all of this into perspective.
 Say for instance you have seen three mattress descriptions describing the upholstery elements within a particular mattress.
-The descriptions state:
+Let’s take three retail descriptions.

 Mattress 1: Sumptuous layers of the finest natural materials, including cotton, lambs wool, hand teased horsehair & mohair, cashmere & silk give this bed an amazing feel.